facebookresearch/StarSpace/README.md

     make embed_doc
     ./embed_doc <model> [filename]

 where "\<model\>" specifies a trained StarSpace model.
 If filename is provided, it reads each sentence / document from file, line by line, and outputs vector embeddings accordingly.
-If filename is not provided, it reads each sentence / document from stdin.
+If the filename is not provided, it reads each sentence / document from stdin.

 ## Citation